Ph.D in Archaeology

 3. All candidates must demonstrate a reading knowledge of a second language to be determined in consultation with the supervisory committee.
 This language will normally be a language in which there is a substantial body of literature in either Archaeology and/or Anthropology.
 A language exam will be set and marked by an authority determined by the Head of the Department and the Dean of Graduate Studies (see General Regulation G2d) and must be completed before the Comprehensive Examination is undertaken.

 4. The Ph.D.
-Comprehensive Examination shall be administered in accordance with General Regulation H. The examination shall consist normally of three (3) essays.
-Candidates will prepare for these examinations by undertaking supervised readings in three fields prescribed by the three members of the supervisory committee.
-The examination will deal with specified areas of either archaeological theory, method, and regional topic.
+Comprehensive Examination shall be administered in accordance with General Regulation H. The examination shall consist of two (2) exams followed by an oral presentation that summarizes the exams and addresses any critical feedback from the committee.
+Candidates will prepare for these examinations by undertaking supervised readings on the topics developed by the five members of their comprehensive exam committee.
 The comprehensive examination process begins in the second year of the candidate's program.

 5. The candidate must submit a written thesis proposal for presentation to the department two months following completion of his/her comprehensive examination.